braze-inc/braze-docs/_docs/_user_guide/engagement_tools/campaigns/building_campaigns/rate-limiting.md

 > Rate limiting and frequency capping can be used together to make sure your users are getting the messages they need to, and none of the ones they don't.

-## Rate limiting
+## About rate limiting

 Braze allows you to control marketing pressure by rate limiting your campaigns, regulating the amount of outgoing traffic from your platform.
-You can implement two different types of rate limiting for your campaigns.
-The first focuses on providing the best experience for the user, while the second takes into consideration the bandwidth of your servers.
+You can implement two different types of rate limiting for your campaigns:

+1. [**User-centric rate limiting:**](#user-centric-rate-limiting) Focuses on providing the best experience for the user.
+2. [**Delivery speed rate limiting:**](#delivery-speed-rate-limiting) Takes into consideration the bandwidth of your servers.
+T

 ### User-centric rate limiting